 - Do you feel attacked by your therapist?
 Are you having a hard time trusting them and opening up to them?
 If so, it may be time to find a new therapist.

-- If you’re not quite ready to leave your therapist, maybe you can find some support elsewhere.
+- If you’re not quite ready to leave your therapist, maybe you can find additional support elsewhere.
 Talk to a trusted friend or family member.
 Or, ask a question anonymously on an online forum, like Inspire or Lyf.
 (Even if you decide to find a better therapist, having more than one support system is always helpful!)

 In the end, remember that therapy is for you.
 You don’t owe your therapist anything.
 Your therapist is there to help you.
 They are being paid to help you.